maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

 - **In Rust, variables are *immutable* by default**
   - Once we give the variable a value, the value will not change
-  - It is almost like a constant, but a constant does not necessarily guarantee immutability
+  - **It is almost like a constant, but a constant does not necessarily guarantee immutability**
     - `const` is evaluated during compile-time
-    - Immutability is evaluated during runtime
+    - Immutability is evaluated and assured even during runtime
   - *To make a variable mutable, add `mut` before the variable name when defining it*

 ```rs